CiscoDevNet/thousandeyes-cli/CONTRIBUTING.md

 # How to Contribute

-Thanks for your interest in contributing to `<project name>`!
+Thanks for your interest in contributing to `thousandeyes-cli`!
 Here are a few general guidelines on contributing and reporting bugs that we ask you to review.
 Following these guidelines helps to communicate that you respect the time of the contributors managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
 In that spirit of mutual respect,